• Skip to main content

 Instructions

-• In a large pot, stir the chicken stock, creamed corn, frozen corn kernels together with the ginger, soy sauce, sesame oil and shaoxing.
+• In a large soup pot, add the chicken stock, creamed corn, corn kernels, ginger, soy sauce, Shaoxing and cornflour/water mixture and stir to combine.

 • Bring the soup to the boil over high heat.
-Reduce the heat and simmer until the corn is cooked (around 2-3 minutes).
+Reduce the heat to medium-low and simmer for 5 minutes, until the soup thickens slightly.

-• Add the cooked, shredded chicken** and most of the spring onions (reserve some for garnishing).
+• Add the cooked, shredded chicken and stir.

-• Season with salt and a little white pepper and serve hot with extra shredded spring onions.
+• Taste the soup and season with salt and a little white pepper or additional soy sauce, if needed.
+Add the sesame oil and serve hot with shredded spring onions.

-• Season with salt and a little white pepper and serve hot with extra shredded spring onions.
+• Taste the soup and season with salt and a little white pepper or additional soy sauce, if needed.
+Add the sesame oil and serve hot with shredded spring onions.

 Notes